 About the Artist

-Get on my email list to get discount codes for Etsy, Floating Gallery previews, and insider info on my art.
+Get on the email list to get discount codes for Etsy, Floating Gallery previews, cat pics, and insider info on her art.

 So why Antemortem?
 Well, my tiny design biz is called Not Dead Yet Studios (a la Monty Python and the Holy Grail), and I wanted to stay with the theme.
 At first I thought maybe perimortem (immediately prior to death, thank CSI for that one), but finally decided on antemortem.